Chat with us, powered by LiveChat

 Are Vermont high school students eligible for Upskill?

 No, Vermont high school students are not eligible for Upskill Scholarships.
-However, please refer to the Vermont Dual Enrollment page to learn how Vermont high school students can take up to two tuition-free college courses.
+However, please refer to the Vermont Dual Enrollment page to learn how Vermont high school students can take up to two tuition-free college courses in a year, one per semester.
 Tuition is fully reimbursed through a voucher system approved by their high schools.

 Do I have to pay for additional books or fees related to the class if I received an Upskill scholarship?